phase2/generator-gadget/README.md

 ## Features

-Gadget will set up a Drupal project with the site skeleton and tools to build your project and configure your build system with the Grunt-Drupal-Tasks kit.
+Gadget will set up a Drupal project with the site skeleton and tools to build your project and configure your build system with the Grunt Drupal Tasks kit.

-* Automatically uses the latest version of Grunt-Drupal Tasks.
+* Automatically uses the latest version of Grunt Drupal Tasks.
 * Select from Drupal 7, Drupal 8, or Atrium 2.
 * Configures a Drush Makefile so your grunt build process is ready to assemble a working codebase immediately!
 Uses the latest version of Drupal or Atrium.
 * Provides numerous configuration files for Git, IDE's, and other tools for Drupal best practices out-of-the-box.
-* The entire Grunt-Drupal-Task features list is ready to go, include Behat Testing, Static Analysis, and Continuous-Integration readiness.
+* The entire Grunt Drupal Tasks features list is ready to go, include Behat Testing, Static Analysis, and Continuous-Integration readiness.

 ## Requirements